Tax planning

 That is the whole purpose of quarterly estimated tax.
 It is not a penalty or a special kind of tax.
 It is the same tax you already owe, just paid in four installments instead of one.

-The four federal deadlines are April 15, June 15, September 15, and January 15 of the following year.
+The four federal deadlines for tax year 2026 are April 15, June 15, September 15, and January 15, 2027.
 State deadlines usually match but not always.
-A few states have their own calendars and a few states have no income tax at all.
+A few states such as California have their own calendars and a few states have no income tax at all.

 Those dates shift a day or two when they fall on a weekend or a holiday, but the pattern is consistent year to year.
 The first payment of each tax year is due in mid April, at the same time last year's return is due.